gimnas11/WEBAI/README.md

 4. **Open your browser:**
    Navigate to `http://localhost:5173`

-5. **Enter your OpenAI API Key:**
+5. **Enter your API Key:**
-   - On first launch, you'll be prompted to enter your OpenAI API key
+   - On first launch, you'll be prompted to enter your API key
    - The key is stored locally in your browser's localStorage
    - Never shared or sent to any server